 Yesterday my youngest child, my only daughter, turned 28.
 She wasn't thrilled when I called her at 0550 to sing her happy birthday.
 Neither was her husband....
 However, in my defense, I had seen she had acknowledged my happy birthday

 been delighted with her ever since.
-She's a wonderful woman, wife, and mother, and certainly a wonderful daughter to us.
-I had a little over an hour free yesterday so Mom, Dad, Casey, Meg, Ailynn, and Boe came over for pizza and cake.
+She's a wonderful woman, wife, and mother, and indeed a wonderful daughter to us.
+I had a little over an hour free yesterday, so Mom, Dad, Casey, Meg, Ailynn, and Boe came over for pizza and cake.

 I had a breakfast meeting in Wasilla.
 Just before I got there, a man who is homeless went into the restroom.
 The waitress said that he took an entire bowl of creamer in there with him.
 It broke my heart to hear that.
 She asked me to tell him she

 bought him a breakfast sandwich so he should grab it before he left.
-When he came out of the bathroom he had to walk past our large group and he was scurrying.
+When he came out of the bathroom, he had to walk past our large group, and he was scurrying.
 I quickly stood up and said, Sir!
-He stopped for a second and I tried to quietly tell him
+He stopped for a second, and I tried to tell him about

-about the sandwich.
+the sandwich quietly.
 I didn't want to embarrass him.
 My heart still hurts that someone is so hungry they have to drink creamer in the restroom at a restaurant.

-weary of all the work and the lack of sleep I have which is causing me to be more irritated with a few of my classmates.
+just weary of all the work and the lack of sleep I have, which is causing me to be more irritated with a few of my classmates.
 I quickly learned last year that I don't have much in common with most of them.
-First, I am the oldest in the program, second, I
+First, I am the oldest in the program, second,

-have lived a full life and have been a professional prior to this program, third, I have a lot of knowledge about grief, going through cancer, having a child with a substance use disorder, and many more things.
+I have lived a full life and have been a professional before this program, third, I have a lot of knowledge about grief, going through cancer, having a child with a substance use disorder, and many more things.
 Most of my peers in this program are idealistic

 having "white privilege."
 I believe everyone in the class (we are on camera in this online program) raised their hand but me.
 I was just (internally) shaking my head.
 Why should I feel guilty?
 I do a lot to help others.
 Why should I feel